dshot92/save-with-versioning/README.md

 3. **View File List**: Use the file list in the sidebar to see all versions of your file.
 4. **Open Files**: Click the folder icon next to a file in the list to open it.
 5. **Open Current Directory**: Use the "Open Current Directory" button to access your file's location.
+6. **Change Panel Location**: Adjust the panel's location in the 3D Viewport sidebar by changing the Panel Category in the add-on preferences.

 ### Example
 With these preferences for suffixes: